anerv/cycling_data_quality/workflow.md

 - Clean up and add to config file
 - Documentation, environment
 - Update README: description, how to cite, contacts
+- Make reference list for notebook refs

 ## NICE TO:
 - Convert to simple graph in load data notebook?
 - Small function for creating columns with index
 - Small function for joining grids to data
+- Functionality for deciding whether infrastructure is along street or not
 - Feature matching?
+- Add speed as a potential missing tag for all edges going along a street